Isaac-Tait/Isaac-Tait/README.md

 <br />

 ---
 ### This is the first website that I built.
-Eventually it would lead me down the path towards becoming a Full Stack WebDev:
+It was the catalyst that sparked my interest in becoming a web developer:
 <br />
 <p align="center">
     <a